What is Nen Ch'eh (Land Code)?

 Crown-Indigenous Relations and Northern Affairs Canada and Indigenous Services Canada (CIRNAC and ISC (formerly INAC)) would no longer be involved in the management of our reserve lands.

-With Nen Ch'eh in place, Xeni Gwet'in First Nations will legally gain jurisdiction and independent control over the 8 reserve lands, making it community-driven; for our people ~ by our people.
+With Nen Ch'eh in place, Xeni Gwet'in First Nations will legally regain jurisdiction and independent control over the 8 reserve land areas, making it community-driven; for our people ~ by our people.

-by our membership, will empower us to return to the methods we once used to manage our lands, teachings, and practices.
-No more delays, no more red tape.
-Xeni Gwet'in First Nations would no longer require ISC/CIRNAC for approvals.
-We would develop and execute our own projects and build our land management capacity on our own timelines.
-There is however, losses in funding opportunities including education, social and health.
+The Xeni Gwet'in First Nations Nen Ch'eh empowers us to return to the methods we once used to manage our lands, teachings, and practices without waiting on ISC/CIRNAC for approvals.
+We can now develop and execute our own projects and build our land management capacity on our own timelines, which are federally honored and recognized.

 What does the developmental process involve?

-The XGFNG Nenqay Department will be organizing a number of information events and meeting sessions in order to receive direction from the community on what provisions to include in Nen Ch'eh.
+Since 2021, XGFNG Nenqay Department has held a number of information events, community engagements, and special meeting sessions in order to receive direction from the community on what provisions to include in Nen Ch'eh.
 Drafting of Nen Ch'eh is undertaken by the Nen Ch'eh Coordinator, reviewed by the Nenqay Department and released to the community for input, guidance and comments.
-When the final version of Nen Ch'eh is developed, it will go to a community ratification vote.
+When the final version of Nen Ch'eh was developed, it went to a community ratification vote on May 8 and 10, 2024.

 All voting-aged members of Xeni Gwet'in First Nations have the right to vote on Nen Ch'eh.